khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Pajamas UI Kit - Component.md

 <!--
 Start by choosing one of the following based on the nature of your contribution:
-   - For changes in the Pajamas UI Kit, duplicate the general template (https://www.figma.com/file/v7I3e2CqmRagoi5jSzjROQ/Title-group-project-1337) to the UX Foundations Figma project (https://www.figma.com/files/project/8421515/UX-Foundation).
+   - For changes in the Component Library file, duplicate the general template (https://www.figma.com/file/v7I3e2CqmRagoi5jSzjROQ/Title-group-project-1337) to the UX Foundations Figma project (https://www.figma.com/files/project/8421515/UX-Foundation).
 Update the file name and cover details (this new file is considered the “working file”).
 Make changes in this new file to detached instances of a component, or copy/paste from instances in the UI kit.
    - To create a new component, duplicate our component template (https://www.figma.com/file/OmvFfWkqEsdGhXAND133ou/Component-template) to the UX Foundations Figma project (https://www.figma.com/files/project/8421515/UX-Foundation).
 Update the file name and cover details (this new file is considered the “working file”) and start designing.
    - For community contributions, create a new file in your drafts.